-Many schools feel that one of the most difficult parts of the fundraising process has to do with the delivery of their merchandise.
-So when presented with the option of not having to deal with it at all, some sponsors will be intrigued.
+Many schools feel that delivering their merchandise is one of the most challenging parts of the fundraising process.
+So when presented with the option of not having to deal with it, some sponsors will be intrigued.

-Presorted merchandise has made the delivery process much easier than it used to be when sponsors had to sort their own items after a bulk delivery.
-However since most school fundraising companies now ship orders by individual seller, sorting has become a thing of the past.
+Presorted merchandise has made the delivery process much easier than it used to be when sponsors had to sort their items after a bulk delivery.
+However, since most school fundraising companies now ship orders by individual sellers, sorting has become a thing of the past.

 The Type of Fundraising Product

 Most companies lower the profit percentage to ship individual boxes to several different addresses instead of shipping everything to one location with a standard delivery.